ortega28/Intramural/README.md

 ## MVP

 This website should have CRUD functionality on the front and back end.
 Users should be able to log in and see which teams have which players for which sports.
+Only the admin can edit or delete players.